Khan/Prototope/layer.md

 <ul>
 <li class="variable">
     <h4>public var backgroundColor: Color?</h4>
+    <p>Sets the background color of the layer.
+Look at the color docs.
 </li>
 <li class="variable">
     <h4>public var alpha: Double</h4>
+    <p>Sets the opacity of the layer and all its descendents.
+If you only want to change the opacity of the background color, that can be set in <code>backgroundColor</code> directly.
 </li>
 <li class="variable">
     <h4>public var cornerRadius: Double</h4>
+    <p>Sets how rounded the corners are in device points.
+    <p>By default, setting a corner radius will crop the contents (images) of the layer so that the radius is visible.
 </li>
 <li class="variable">
     <h4>public var image: Image?</h4>
+    <p>Sets an image to be the primary content of the layer.
 </li>
 <li class="variable">
     <h4>public var border: Border</h4>
+    <p>Sets the border properties of the layer.
 </li>
 <li class="variable">
     <h4>public var shadow: Shadow</h4>
+    <p>Sets the shadow of the layer.
+    <p>If a shadow and a corner radius are set, you cannot also have an image in your layer.
+This is because for corner radius to work, the layer needs to clip its contents, but in order for shadows to work, you can't clip the content.
+    <p>A fix, however, if you want all three, is to round the image (png) outright and then apply a shadow, the Shadow property is set on the opaque portions of a layer's image.
 </li>
 </ul>